25 Shocking Workplace Safety Statistics: Are You at Risk?

 According to National Safety Council research, wearing PPE decreased employees’ risk of foot injuries by 60%, skull fractures by 85%, and injuries to the eyes by 90%.
 Therefore, it is evident that wearing PPE can significantly reduce the rates of accidents and injuries that occur at work.

 As per the National Council Injury Facts, transportation and warehousing, construction, agriculture, fishing, and forestry experience the highest illness and death rate of employees.
-It involves per 10,000 workers resulting in days off due to illness and injuries.
+It involves 10,000 workers, resulting in days off due to illness and injuries.